byalextran/alextran-org/src/pages/contact/subscribe.md

 permalink: /contact/subscribe/
 eleventyExcludeFromCollections: true
 ---

-### Yee-haw! 🤠

-Thanks for shooting me a message.
-I'll get back to you as quickly as I can!

 <h3>Get Email Updates</h3>

 <p>I write about a hodgepodge of things.
 Much of it will be what God’s teaching me—hopefully it encourages you too.
 I also enjoy digging into topics like product recommendations, reviews, and other random but useful nuggets.</p>